guanhuaw/DeepMAGiC/README.md

 ### Data-loader

 In the sample magic_dataset.py, we assume that the data pair is stored in .npz archives.
-However, it is simple to define your own dataloader.
+However, it is simple to create your own dataloader.

+The dataset is GE Healthcare's property and cannot be publicized.
+If you are interested in using your own data, I would happy to provide assistance on organizing the data (email: guanhuaw@umich.edu).

 ### Network